khanlh/GWAS_with_nextflow/README.md

-# GWAS Nextflow Demo
+# GWAS with Nextflow and docker
 This repository contains a **minimal reproducible workflow** for performing a **Genome-Wide Association Study (GWAS)** using [Nextflow](https://www.nextflow.io/) and Docker.
 It uses a **mini simulated dataset** so that the workflow can be tested quickly without requiring large genomic data.

----

 ## 1. What is GWAS?